Hirora/TUI-Steam/README.md

 It's effectively a TUI based Steam library ~

 ## Current Usage
-As of the current usage, this is not compiled into some fancy .sh file, a package on the AUR or any shit like that, it's simply a bundle of LUA files that *should* work fine!
+As of the current usage, **this is not compiled into some fancy .sh file, a package on the AUR or any shit like that**, it's simply a bundle of LUA files that *should* work fine!

-Obviously, to run this, you probably need *at least* lua 5.3.5, but I have no clue if it works in previous versions!
+Obviously, to run this, **you probably need *at least* lua 5.3.5**, but I have no clue if it works in previous versions!

 Usage *should* be as simple as (inside the directory where main.lua is stored):
 `lua main.lua`